 Snow may be falling but it doesn’t mean you have to stay inside.
-In fact, there are so many reasons you should embrace the Canadian winter and get outdoors!
-Here are my top winter activities that shouldn’t be missed if you’re in Canada this winter.
+In fact, there are so many reasons you should embrace the Canadian winter and get outdoors.
+Here are my top winter activities that shouldn’t be missed if you’re in Canada at this time of year!

 For an adrenaline rush with a difference, try dog sledding or ‘mushing.’
 Enjoy the incredible speed and views as an enthusiastic team of dogs transports you along snowy trails in the backcountry.
 Although dog sledding is a way of life in some places in Canada, most visitors wanting to try dog sledding will have to find a guided tour/experience.
 If you just want to watch, check out the start/end of the 1,000 mile Yukon Quest mushing competition in Whitehorse.

 A trip to Canada in winter wouldn’t be quite complete without a slide downhill on a wooden plank or two.
 If you’re in Canada on a working holiday or another extended visit, I’d highly recommend giving both snowboarding and skiing a try, as they provide entirely different experiences.
 Most ski resorts offer a great value ticket/rental/lesson deal for first-timers.
 Consider visiting smaller hills for a more personal (and quieter) experience.
 My favourites are Big White (near Kelowna), Mount Washington (Vancouver Island) and Baldy Mountain (near Oliver).